 Regional Development Plans.
-The Medium-Term Regional Development Plan covering a six-year period, the formulation of which was coordinated by the NEDA Regional Offices and approved by the RDCs.
+The Medium-Term Regional Development Plan covering a six-year period, the formulation of which was coordinated by the National Economic and Development Authority (NEDA) Regional Offices and approved by the RDCs.

 Regular Program.
-A homogenous group of activities necessary for the performance of a major purpose for which a government agency is established, for the basic maintenance of the agency's administrative operations or for the provisions of staff support to the agency's administrative operations or for the provisions of staff support to the agency's line functions.
+A homogenous group of activities necessary for the performance of a major purpose for which a government agency is established, for the basic maintenance of the agency's administrative operations or for the provisions of staff support to the agency's line functions.